Film, Television, and Media Arts (FTMA)

 FTMA 2209 Gender, Sexuality, and Cinema 3 Credits

-Attributes: VPCH Visual and Performing Arts Core: History Course, WSGF Women, Gender, and Sexuality Studies: Gender Focused
+Attributes: WSGF Women, Gender, and Sexuality Studies: Gender Focused

 Prerequisite: FTMA 1010.

-This course examines how American movies have portrayed gender and queer sexuality (lesbian, gay, bisexual, transgender/transsexual, and questioning) to create a range of stereotypical and multi-dimensional characters.
-From "coded" sexual references in classical films, to timid New Hollywood-era films, to today's thriving independent cinema, this representational genealogy includes condescending myth and bold truth-telling, works that both mirror and shape their cultural moment.
+This course examines how American movies’ representations of gender and sexuality have been used to both construct and subvert cultural mores.
+We will consider how queer, trans, and feminist perspectives have rethought cinematic language and challenged societal attitudes through storytelling.
+From "coded" sexual references in classical films, to New Hollywood-era films, to today's thriving independent cinema, this representational genealogy includes both condescending myth and bold truth-telling.
 Previously FTM 0209.

 FTMA 2220 Intermediate Screenwriting 3 Credits